Practice overview

 Recent instructions as sole counsel include:

-- Acting (without notice and on an urgent basis) in an injunction brought by a company to prevent an individual from holding himself out as a director, and to deliver up the access codes to the company’s Companies House web page.
+- Acted (without notice and on an urgent basis) in an injunction brought by a company to prevent an individual from holding himself out as a director, and to deliver up the access codes to the company’s Companies House web page.

-- Drafting an application for specific disclosure.
+- Drafted an application for specific disclosure.

 Tom regularly appears in all manner of interim applications, including applications for strike out, summary judgment, security for costs, amendment, and extensions of time.